tenzir/tenzir/web/docs/understand/pipelines.md

 ![Operator Overview](operator-overview.excalidraw.svg)

 :::caution Work in Progress
-The above diagram shows the scope that we are targeting for VAST v4.0.
+The above diagram shows the scope that we are targeting for Tenzir v4.0.
 Some of the pictured operators, formats, and connectors are not yet implemented.
 :::

 ## Syntax

-VAST comes with its own language to define pipelines, geared towards working with richly typed, structured event data across multiple schemas.
+Tenzir comes with its own language to define pipelines, geared towards working with richly typed, structured event data across multiple schemas.
 There exist numerous dataflow languages out there, and we drew inspiration from others to
 achieve: